dnanexus/dnanexus-example-applets/Tutorials/bash/samtools_count_git_sh/Readme.md

 ## How is the SAMtools dependency added?

 SAMtools is cloned and built from the [SAMtools GitHub](https://github.com/samtools/samtools) repository.
-Let's take a closer look at the dxapp.json's `runSpec.execDepends` property:
+Let's take a closer look at the `dxapp.json` file's `runSpec.execDepends` property:
 ```json
   "runSpec": {
  ...